xigxog/kubefox/docs/quickstart.md

 ## Deploy KubeFox App

-Great now we're ready to create your first KubeFox app and deploy it to the a Platform running on the local Kind Cluster.
-We'll be using a local Git repo for the demo.
-To get things started let's create a new directory and use the Fox to initialize the `hello-world` app.
+Great now you're ready to create your first KubeFox app and deploy it to a KubeFox platform running on the local kind cluster.
+You'll be using a local Git repo for the demo.
+To get things started create a new directory and use Fox to initialize the `hello-world` app.
 You'll want to run all the remaining commands from this directory.
 The export command tells Fox to print some extra info about what is going on.
-If you run into problems you can also pass the `--verbose` flag to print debug statements.
+You can also pass the `--verbose` flag to print debug statements.
+If this is your first time using Fox it will run you through one-time setup.
+You can answer the prompts as indicated below.

 ```shell
 export FOX_INFO=true